jpanikulam/Advanced-Utility-Robot/readme.md

 * Add installation instructions for hokuyo node
 * Add installation instructions for misc required drivers
 * Implement a unified UFIEEE XMega Comms library for rospy

+Show Alan how to git fork and pull